Tuned Reverse Distillation: Enhancing Multimodal Industrial Anomaly Detection with Crossmodal Tuners: Tuned Distillation

 However, the effectiveness of these methods relies on a key assumption: the fused teacher features exhibit strong sensitivity to anomalies, which means they generate a significant difference between normal and anomalous regions.
 The issue is that in multimodal AD, it is common for one modality to be anomalous while another modality remains normal.
 In such cases, if the normal modality dominates the fusion, the abnormal information becomes smoothed.
 As a result, the fused teacher features may fail to capture the abnormal characteristics, remaining close to the normal representation.
 This causes the student network to fit the teacher's features even in the anomalous regions, leading to false negatives in anomaly detection.

 To resolve the problem of anomaly smoothing during modality fusion, we introduce Multi-branch Distillation (MBD) as in Fig.~\ref{fig:methods} (b), which differs from previous KD-based multimodal AD methods with a multi-branch design.
-(In this section, we focus on the example case of dual-branch including 2D and 3D branch, with the multi-branch scenario extending similarly.)
 Within MBD, each branch corresponds to a specific modality.
 During training, the pre-trained teacher network independently distills knowledge for each modality.
 At inference, an anomaly map is generated for each modality, and these maps are fused after normalization.
 By deferring the fusion of modalities to the inference stage, our method MBD allows for more precise integration of multimodal information, effectively preventing the smoothing of anomalies during feature fusion and reducing the risk of false negatives.

 For the design of each branch, we draw inspiration from RD.
 The two branches corresponding to the 2D and 3D modalities are designed symmetrically.
 Fig.~\ref{fig:crossmodal} depicts the detailed architecture of one branch (for modality A), which includes four components: a frozen pre-trained teacher encoder, a trainable student decoder, and two Crossmodal Tuners including Crossmodal Filter and Crossmodal Amplifier (Section~\ref{sec:4.2}).
-The teacher encoder in both branches share parameters and use a WideResNet-50 pre-trained on ImageNet.
+The teacher encoder in both branches shares parameters and uses a WideResNet-50 pre-trained on ImageNet, consistent with the setting adopted in RD.
+Sharing the backbone places features of different modalities in compatible feature spaces, which reduces the modality gap between modalities and facilitates the subsequent crossmodal mapping.
+Accordingly, the 3D modality input is expected to be in a form compatible with the RGB-pretrained backbone, such as depth maps or surface normal maps.
 The student decoders in both branches follow RD, using a structure symmetric to that of the teacher networks.
 Crossmodal Filters replace the OCBE module of RD, while Crossmodal Amplifiers are placed after the student decoders to tune the output features, enabling crossmodal mapping and information fusion between modalities.